ShashaVS/TrackViewer/README.md

 # Track Viewer

 ### Description
-The test application 'Track Viewer' is designed for GPX track viewing.
+The 'Track Viewer' application is designed for GPX track viewing.

 ### Features
 - Load and display GPX tracks on the map